Title: Marriage Ring (Wedding Ring, Ring of Life)

-Credit Line: Transfer from the Memorial Union.
-In the Art on Campus Collection, University Museums, Iowa State University, Ames, Iowa.
+Credit Line: Commissioned by Iowa State College.
+Gift of the 1941 VEISHEA Central Committee.
+Permanent installation inside MacKay Hall.
+In the Christian Petersen Art Collection, Art on Campus Collection, University Museums, Iowa State University, Ames, Iowa.